kmwattearachchi/otrium/Readme.md

 ``No need to install any dependencies, because this application uses the standerd PHP methords.``

 ###`How to run`
+`Create a DB "otrium" and import the otrium_db.sql`

 `Execute the below command in the terminal`